DavidC0rtes/client-server/README.md

 To see additional flags and information run `./client-server client send --help`
 ### Listening(subscribing) to a channel
 run: `./client-server client receive --channel 1`, as usual help for the command is displayed by appending `--help` after `receive`.

+## Frontend
+The frontend serves as a reporting page where general information about the server is displayed:
+* Current file and size being transmitted on each channel.
+* Current clients listening over each channel.
+* Amount of bytes transmitted since the last update on each channel.
+* Line graph showing historic data of total concurrent clients.
+* Filetypes transmitted.

+The frontend running on port `5173` gets all this data from an API running on port `8000` by making a GET request to the `/info` route.
+Said API is started alongside the server but they are different applications.

 ## Built with
 * net package.